 International student experiences in Germany

 We can’t attest to the quality of life and student’s satisfaction rate being greater than in the Northern countries, but we can safely assume the climate is warmer.
+Still, you can either check out some facts about studying in Germany, or you can read:

 Also, some of the cities you should definitively check out for tuition-free Bachelor’s degrees are: